About Metairie Church

 After teaching in the New Orleans public schools, Alex felt God call him into ministry and earned masters degrees from both NOBTS and Gordon-Conwell.
 He and his wife Anne-Elise adopted their son Andrew and continue to foster.
 By day, Alex is the Business Manager for our Baptist Association.
 By night, he oversees adult discipleship and makes sure that no visitor is a stranger for very long.

 Laura was called to ministry in middle school, and she moved to New Orleans to earn a Masters in Biblical Studies at NOBTS.
 After serving at Metairie Church for a few years, she married one of the pastors to really seal the deal.
 By day, Laura is a copywriter for a digital marketing firm.
-By night, she makes sure our church’s kiddos, teens, and their leaders are discipled and loved well.
+By night, she leads the youth ministry and pours into the discipleship and hospitality leaders.